EE510: Fundamentals of Elementary Education

 · Do I want to be a professional educator?

-2. ERIC (*) review of selected articles on appropriate topics, including summary, analysis and reflection.
-Select three (3) articles from ERIC that contains research on the topic of exceptionalities or diversity.
-Two of the articles should be within the last two years.
-The third article should be ten or more years since the article was published.
-Read each article and in your own words, summarize (you want to be concise but be certain the reader gets a complete sense of the article.
-Be sure to: (1) identify major points and issues addressed in the articles, (2) explain why you selected this article (be specific), (3) How can / should the major findings of the document impact you as an elementary educator as it relates to the topic of exceptionalities or multiculturalism (4) attach a copy of the one page abstract and label items 1, 2, and 3 within your review, (5) title and ED number included in your review.
+2. ERIC review of selected documents on appropriate topics, including summary, analysis and reflection.
+Select three (3) documents from ERIC that contains research on the topic of exceptionalities or diversity.
+Two of the documents should be within the last four years.
+The third document should be ten or more years since the document was published.
+Read each document and in your own words, summarize (you want to be concise but be certain the reader gets a complete sense of the document.
+Be sure to: (1) identify major points and issues addressed in the documents, (2) explain why you selected this document (be specific), (3) How can / should the major findings of the document impact you as an elementary educator as it relates to the topic of exceptionalities or diversity (4) attach a copy of the one page abstract and label items 1, 2, and 3 within your review, (5) title and ED number included in your review.
 Each review should be no more than two word-processed pages.
 (12-point font, double-spaced, 1” margin all around.)

 3. Evaluation of children's book.
 Select a children's book from any source.
 The book must be either a Caldecott or Newbery Award winner.
 A set of these books is available at the Educator Resource Center at Maxwell Library.
 Read the book.
 Within your report no more than two word-processed pages, include the title, author, and copyright date.
 State your estimation of grade level and why you think it would be appropriate for children at that grade level.
 In general terms, explain the story.
 This should be a concise description of the story but not so concise that the reader of your report does not get a clear sense of what the book is about.
 Provide ideas about how an elementary teacher could use this book (give a few lesson ideas).
 Describe your assessment of the book and discuss what elements of the book helped you formulate your impressions of the book.
 When composing your report, please try to organize it in the same sequence as the rubric.
 Label each section (i.e. book assessment).

-4. Workshop: Conduct a workshop with classmates (your cooperative group) explaining a specific educational resource such as: Educational software, teacher made manipulatives, learning activity packages, or learning centers, etc. Use the Internet to access the Massachusetts Department of Education Curriculum Frameworks (http://www.doe.mass.edu/doedocs/frameworks/).
+4. Workshop: Conduct a workshop with classmates (your cooperative group) explaining a specific educational resource such as: Educational software, teacher made manipulatives, learning activity packages, or learning centers, etc. Use the Internet to access the Massachusetts Department of Education Curriculum Frameworks (http://www.doe.mass.edu/frameworks/) – or Common Core.
 You will share how the educational resource you selected connects with the state frameworks.

 5. Presentation: You will be working in a group of three (3) students for this course requirement.
 Select a topic that is of interest to all three of you (a topic you would not usually find as part of school curriculum (i.e., how to develop pictures, how to play football, how to roller-skate, etc.) Your lesson should be planned as if you were going to teach it to an elementary class.
-Your presentation should have a written lesson plan that lists materials, outcomes (objectives), motivation (introduction), procedure, conclusion (how you plan to end the lesson), and student assessment.
+Your presentation should have a written lesson plan that lists title, name, grade, date; materials; outcomes (objectives); procedure; teacher content knowledge; student assessment; and accomodations.

-Print out a copy of the front page of the web site and the listed links.
-Be sure to include the web address (i.e. http://research.org) within the text of your paper.
-Provide an accurate and detailed description of the site.
+Print out a copy of the front page of each of the three web sites.
+Be sure to include the web addresses (i.e. http://research.org) within the text of your paper.
+Provide an accurate and detailed description of each site.
 Specifically explain (provide several ideas) how you could use these sites as a future elementary teacher AND how this can be used by your base classroom.
 This explanation should be the focus of this assignment.
 Discuss the assets and liabilities of the sites (be specific).
+Be sure to label each section.

 · Observe lessons in three different grade levels.
 For two of the placements, you will observe lessons in language arts and math, and two other content areas.
 The third placement, at yet another grade level, you will observe one lesson in any content area.
 Record your observations (observation packet form #3) and compare your findings with the instructional models and educational theories presented in class.
 When turning in form #3 as part of the portfolio, please reference the rubric for elements to include on these forms and/or the accompanying narrative.